 REMINDER: On March 1, 2021, Taiwan reverted to its December 2020 border policy.
 Foreign travelers traveling to Taiwan for most non-tourism purposes are allowed to enter the country, so long as they obtain prior authorization and quarantine for a period of between 5-14 days on arrival.
 I’ll update this page when and if things change!

 How Covid-19 Went Down in Taiwan

-2020 has provided many clues about what it might look like to visit Taiwan in 2021.
+2020 provided many clues about what it might look like to visit Taiwan in 2021.
 After containing coronavirus in winter and spring, Taiwan began rolling back its entry ban (which, unlike the one in Japan, never applied to legal foreign residents) in summer; the first beneficiaries were business travelers from Asia-Pacific nations.
 These travelers (and later students/workers) needed to quarantine for a period determined by their country of origin.
 While early 2021 border closures in Taiwan and elsewhere remain a setback, I don’t anticipate they will affect global vaccine rollout (and thus, abatement of the pandemic) in a meaningful way.

 FAQ About Taiwan Tourism Moving Forward

 Taiwan is not open to tourists, but it is open to many other people.
 As of March 2021, the Taiwan border closure only applies to tourists.
 This was in stark contrast to other Asian countries like China and Japan, whose borders remain hermetically sealed for all intents and purposes, more than half a year after Taiwan’s began re-opening.